yandooo/graphql-spring-boot/README.md

                schemaMutationObjectName: Mutation
 ```

-By default system enables global CORS filter for `/graphql/**` context.
+By default a global CORS filter is enabled for `/graphql/**` context.
 The `corsEnabled` can be set to `false` to disable it.

-# Enable GraphiQL Tool
+# Enable GraphiQL

 GraphiQL becomes accessible at the root `/` if `graphiql-spring-boot-starter` added as a dependency to a boot application.

-Note that GraphQL server must be available at `/graphql` context to be discovered by GraphiQL.
+Note that GraphQL server must be available at `/graphql/*` context to be discovered by GraphiQL.

 # Contributions